gitlabhq/gitlab-runner/docs/security/index.md

 use `always` pull policy if you are hosting a public, shared Runner with the Docker executor.

-Let's consider such example when pull policy is set to `if-not-present`:
+Let's consider an example where the pull policy is set to `if-not-present`:

 1. User A has a private image at `registry.example.com/image/name`.
 1. User A starts a build on a shared runner: The build receives the registry